 Effective fall prevention not only preserves independence and quality of life, it can reduce the demand on our healthcare system.
 Care given to injuries from falls, include hospitalizations, rehabilitation and assistive equipment, as well as for residential care and home care.

-Seniors are most at risk for serious injuries resulting from changes that occur during the aging process (e.g. decreased vision, diminished reflexes, reduced muscular strength and mass, and decreased bone density).
+Seniors are most at risk for serious injuries as a result of changes that occur during the aging process (ex. decreased vision, diminished reflexes, reduced muscular strength and mass, and decreased bone density).
 Inability to regain balance is the number one reason why most falls occur.

 Seniors who have a fear of falling, will limit their activities because of their concerns.